 Laughing and having fun helps Gus forget about his illness, treatment and medication.
 Each time he's admitted to hospital, he counts down until the Starlight Express Room doors open!

 The way Gus comes out of the Starlight Express Room when he's in hospital is amazing.
 Seeing my son smile like that makes my heart sing.
 The Captain Starlights do everything in their magical powers to bring sparkle to his day.Gus' mum, Lisa

 The Starlight Express Room also gives Lisa a bit of time for a quiet coffee to help recharge her batteries.

-And when Gus is confined to his hospital room, the fun comes to him.
-The Captains visit him with jokes and games helping to break up the boredom and loneliness of his long days in hospital.
+And when Gus is confined to his hospital room, Captains visit him with jokes and games helping to break up the boredom and loneliness of his long days in hospital.